essentialkaos/mdtoc/readme.md

 ## MDToc

-`MDToc` is simple utility for generating table of content for markdown files.
+`MDToc` is simple utility for generating table of contents for markdown files.

 * [Installation](#installation)
 * [Usage](#usage)